javadasoodeh/CV/machine_learning_basic/INTRODUCTION_TO_MACHINE_LEARNING.md

 helping businesses optimize their operations, doctors diagnose diseases more accurately, and individuals get personalized recommendations, among many other applications.

-## Section 1.4: Types of Machine Learning Algorithms
+## Types of Machine Learning Algorithms
 Machine learning algorithms can be broadly classified into three types:
 1.	**Supervised Learning:** In supervised learning, the algorithm learns from labeled data.
 We provide the model with input-output pairs, and the model learns to map the input to